-Read more: General Issues, Health Care Access, Aging Providers, LGBT Organizations, LGBT Older Adults
+Read more: Aging / General Issues, Social Security / Medicaid / Medicare / Health Care, Aging Providers, LGBT Organizations, LGBT Older Adults

 We're steadily creating a resource center that will provide resources across a variety of LGBT aging topics.
 Tell us what you'd like to see and sign up for updates.

 Federal Update: LGBT populations and "Greatest Social Need"

 The news: On July 10, 2012, the United States Department of Health and Human Services, Administration on Aging (AoA), issued new guidance on the definition of the term “greatest social need” in the Older Americans Act to include “individuals isolated due to sexual orientation or gender identity”

 The background: The Older Americans Act (OAA) is the country's leading vehicle for funding and delivering services to older people nationwide—it allows communities to identify populations in their service area that experience isolation for cultural, social or geographic reasons.

 Where to find it: The guidance can be found in the Frequently Asked Question (FAQ) section of the AoA website, under “targeting.”
 The FAQ explains that the definition of greatest social need may include isolated populations other than racial and ethnic minorities, including religious minorities, individuals isolated due to sexual orientation or gender identity or other special populations, depending on the planning and service area in question.

 Q: Does “greatest social need” as defined in the Older Americans allow communities to target funds to populations they identify as experiencing cultural, social or geographic isolation other than isolation caused by racial or ethnic status?